GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 5. Plot of Spectra from a Record

    The spectra of a processed record can also be plotted along with predictions by the selected GMPEs for the same ground-shaking scenario.
-An example of the input for the record spectra is provided in the demo files:
+An example of the input files for this capability using a record of the 1993 Chamoli earthquake can be found in the test files for the
+   Comparison module.
+A comparison of a record's spectra against some GMPEs can be generated as follows:

     .. code-block:: ini